Mastering the Andes: The Engineering and Strategic Genius Behind Inca Fortresses and Watchtowers

 Defensive Depth: The Layered Approach

 The layered defense also included the civilian population.
 Local communities were expected to retreat to the nearest fortress in the event of invasion, bringing their food supplies and livestock.
 The fortress would have enough storage capacity to sustain the defenders for months.
 The Incas built extensive storehouses, or qollqa, into their fortifications, often using the same ashlar stone technique.
-These storehouses were ventilated and raised off the ground to prevent spoilage.
+These storehouses were ventilated and raised off the ground to prevent spoilage, and they were designed to store specific types of goods in different conditions.

 Watchtowers and Communication Networks